Chapter Two (1785-1790): Going to Africa Via Boston

 In May 1785, Thornton left London, but before he did he seeded the laurels that might crown his return.
 The day before he boarded a ship to Tortola, he sent two embalmed ptarmigans from Scotland and some geodes to Sir Joseph Banks, President of the Royal Society.
 He asked him for seeds of Alexandrian senna which Banks had told him might grow in Tortola.
 He closed by asking Banks' “commands to a country which contains so very ample a field for observations and study.”1

+While there is no evidence that Thornton ever tried to take a hand managing the plantation, there is also no evidence that seeing that female slaves did most of the work bothered him.
+He liked bantering with the male field hands.
 Some biographers describe Thornton returning with an overriding sense of the evils of slavery.2 However, he had been around aristocracy and knew the pleasure of being outnumbered by servants.
 Evidently, thanks to his memories of early childhood or his unbiased scientific curiosity, he was at ease around blacks.
 There was no organized opposition to slavery on the island.
 The Quaker Meeting in Tortola disbanded in 1760.
-The issue of slavery arose in the Meeting minutes in 1759, but the death and departure of members, leaving only six behind, was the more likely cause.3 The Thornton family of four owned 160 slaves.
-There is no evidence of his having any immediate revulsion to slaves at work for his benefit.
+The issue of slavery arose in the Meeting minutes in 1759, but the death and departure of members, leaving only six behind, was the more likely cause.3

 Nothing he might have written about the visceral experience of homecoming was published or has been found and quoted by his biographers.
 Shortly after he arrived, he wrote “Some Account of Lettsom's Island” as a favor to his mentor.
 Although about a much smaller island next to Tortola, it shared the same flora.